View Document Text

 upon the U.S. Department of Labor Bureau of Labor Statistics Consumer Price Index

-Advisory Fee of $1,200 per year shall be adjusted for inflation every three years, and rounded to
+$1,200 per year shall be adjusted for inflation every three years and rounded up to the nearest

-the nearest $100 based upon the Consumer Price Index.
-ODIJ made the most recent adjustments
+$100 based upon the Consumer Price Index.
+ODIJ made the most recent adjustments to the

-to the tranche breakpoints and Advisory Fee minimums effective as of February 1, 2024 and will
+tranche breakpoints and Advisory Fee minimums effective as of February 1, 2024, and will make

 disclosure on ODIJ’s annual updating amendment to the Form ADV Part 2A filed during the